 And during the next 80 years, at least five other architects have altered Strong’s design as well.
-Still, the course of today generally plays the way that it did in Strong’s day: not long in length but the challenge rapidly escalates the closer one gets to the hole.
+Still, the course of today generally plays the way that it did in Strong’s day: the set of eighteen targets more than make up for any lack of length.

-The author wishes to thank Tom MacWood for all his help and research for this course profile and for sourcing the black and white photographs.
+The author thanks Tom MacWood for his help and research for this course profile and for sourcing the black and white photographs.